 How to grow chrysanthemums

-Tender chrysanthemums can be grown as house plants or in the greenhouse for cut flowers.
-Alternatively grow them in pots and bring them undercover in autumn to continue flowering.
+Tender types can be grown as house plants or in the greenhouse for cut flowers.
+Alternatively, grow chrysanthemums in pots and bring them undercover in autumn to continue flowering.
 Cut back and store after they’ve finished flowering as you would with outdoor varieties.

 Think chrysanthemums have fallen out of favour?
 Find out why Monty Don thinks we should all be growing more of them, in this clip from Gardeners’ World: